melonlay/leetcode-codebase/document/techniques/number_manipulation/handle_sign_separately.md

 ## Applicability

-This pattern is useful for problems like:
+This technique is useful for problems like:
 *   Reversing integers.
 *   Checking if a number is a palindrome.
 *   Summing digits of a number.